BoraYldz/DSA210-Project/README.md

 ## Next Agenda

-- I aim to scrape social media posts on public perception and emotional triggers linked to gambling relapse.
+I aim to scrape social media posts on public perception and emotional triggers linked to gambling relapse.

-Reddit API (r/problemgambling, r/gamblingaddiction)
+-Reddit API (r/problemgambling, r/gamblingaddiction)
-Twitter API (gambling-related tweets)
+-Twitter API (gambling-related tweets)

-- Use of ML methods for Phase 3
+Use of ML methods and prepare for Phase 3 of project